oislen/Kaggle/README.md

 ### Titanic <a name="titanic"></a>

+#### Description

 The Titanic folder contains the code for the [Titanic - Machine Learning from Disaster competition](https://www.kaggle.com/c/titanic).
 The aim of the competition is simple: use machine learning to create a model that predicts which passengers survived the Titanic shipwreck.
 The dataset used in the competition holds passenger information such as name, age, gender and soci-economic class.

+#### Methodology

+Firstly, the raw data is cleaned and engineered for modelling.
+This includes, filling in missing values, dummy encoding cateogircal variables, transforming and binning numeric variables into ordinal variables and engineering new features.
+All resulting predictors are standardised to the interval \[0, 1\] prior to modelling.
+Once the data has been cleaned, a variety of tree based sklearn models such as random forests and gradient boosted decision trees are fitted and validated.
+The minority class of the target variable is up sampled using SMOTE.
+Hyper parameter tuning is applied over 10 fold cross validation using accuracy as an evaluation metric.
+Once the optimal model has been determined, it is validated using a holdout set by plotting a ROC curve and calculating various classification metrics such as recall, precision and F1.
+After the optimal model has been validate with the holdout set, it is pickled and predictions are made for the test set.
+Finally, a majority vote ensemble classifier is generated using all of the optimal tree based sklearn models and their test set predictions.

 ## Environments <a name="environments"></a>